Architectural Art for Places of Legacy

 Large original institutional advancement relief sculpture of Xavier University of Louisiana, 22"x33"

-Your project begins with the creation of a completely handcrafted large scale original relief work.
-Many organizations choose to keep the original for permanent display.
+Your project begins with a completely handcrafted large scale original relief work, from which smaller mementos will be created.
+Many organizations choose to keep the original for permanent display or to donate to a significant benefactor.
+This original measures 24” x 36”.

 Got An Idea For A Memento?